Perspective | The thing about that ‘survive and advance’ cliche? It’s true. Just ask Illinois.

 “Just another play,” Hawkins insisted.

-That play meant he and his teammates will get to play Houston on Sunday.
+That play meant he and his Illinois teammates will get to play Houston on Sunday.

-Losing at the buzzer is heartbreaking in any NCAA game, whether you are supposed to win easily (Kentucky) or whether you can taste the upset right until you lose Illinois shot just 39 percent from the field, was outrebounded and had more turnovers than assists.
+Losing at the buzzer is heartbreaking in any NCAA game, whether you are supposed to win easily (Kentucky) or whether you can taste the upset right until you lose.
+Illinois shot just 39 percent from the field, was outrebounded and had more turnovers than assists.

 But it got to spend Saturday in Pittsburgh while the Mocs made the long trip back to Tennessee after being peppered with questions from their local media late Friday about what the season had meant to them and what they had learned from it all.